mconlon17/organization-ontology/docs/source/out-of-scope.rst

 	We believe these are out of scope for an organization ontology, and are best left to an
 	administrative ontology.

+.. topic:: has attendee / attendee of

+    We say a person attended a university.
+Ontologically, we mean a person participated in an educational process at a university.
+Representation of teaching and learning is out of scope for the Organization Ontology.
+Similarly has alum / alum of also belong in a teaching and learning ontology.

+.. topic:: relationship

+    VIVO 1 had an entity, relationship, that is currently missing in the OBO ontologies.
+    We have not added it to the Organization Ontology, as it is out of scope here.
+    Several entities are defined in terms of relationships and should eventually have relationship as a super class.
+For now, these are defined here as simply occurents.

 .. topic:: Additional detail regarding locations

   We have tried to include enough, but not too much.
 This is not a locations